Social Networking Approach to Japanese Language Teaching is a timely guide for Japanese language teachers and anyone interested in language pedagogy.

 Junko Tokuda Simpson

-9 Connecting With Local Japanese Communities: Community Involvement Project and SNA
+9 Connecting With Local Japanese Communities: Community Involvement Projects and the SNA

 Tomoko Shibata and Yoko Katagiri